-There are also plenty of ways you can get to know other like-minded individuals and make new friends – even in the current climate.
+There are also plenty of ways you can get to know other like-minded individuals and make new friends.
 For instance, if you enjoy photography, or you’re a lover of yoga, then why not join an online community, where you can meet people who share similar interests?
 This can be a great way to explore your hobbies and passions further, while making some new friends.
 You might find it helpful to read our article 7 ways to meet people in the current climate to get a few ideas on how to connect.

 11. Work on boosting your confidence and self-esteem

 There are a number of reasons why your confidence and self-esteem might have taken a knock since your relationship ended.
 For instance, if your partner ended things with you, then you might find yourself questioning what you did wrong, why you weren’t good enough to make them stay, and if you could have done things differently.
 Or, if you relied on your partner for certain things, like emotional support, and encouragement, then you might find that you feel less confident moving forward with your life on your own.
 It’s also possible that if your partner treated you badly, that you might still be dealing with the aftermath of the things they said or did; which can also have a knock-on effect on your confidence and self-worth.